Karen09/vagrant-openduty/README.rst

 Puppetized  Openduty
 ========================

-# Here you can see all commands wich we need to install openduty,so I make the same thing but for Puppet.
+# Here you can see all commands which we need to install openduty,so I make the same thing but for Puppet.

   sudo easy_install pip